History of Tipperary GAA: Tipp back to winning ways (2008–2010)

 Tipperary reached the final of the Allianz NHL Division One on 3 May against Kilkenny at Semple Stadium, Thurles.
 Tipperary led for the majority of the game but faded in extra-time after the two teams finished locked on 2–17 to 3–14 after 70 minutes.
 The final score after extra time was Kilkenny 2–26 Tipperary 4–17.
 James Woodlock, John O'Brien, Séamus Callinan and Noel McGrath scored the Tipperary goals.

-On the 31 May, Tipperary beat Cork in Munster Senior Hurling Championship quarter-final by 1–19 to 0–19.
+On 31 May, Tipperary beat Cork in Munster Senior Hurling Championship quarter-final by 1–19 to 0–19.
 A goal in the first minute of the second half from Seamus Callinan put Tippeary into a commanding lead, Cork fought back to within a point, but in the end Tippeary pulled away again to win by 3 points.

 Tipperary went on to play Clare in the Munster Hurling Championship Semi final in the Gaelic Grounds, Limerick on 21 June.
 They started the game well with goals from Lar Corbett and Seamus Callinan to lead by 1–6 to 0–1 after ten minutes.
 They were leading by 11 points with five minutes to go before half time, then Clare scored a goal and a point, it was later shown on replays that the ball did not go over the line for the Clare goal.
 Tipp then got on top in the second half and got third goal from John O'Brien, Clare again narrowed the lead to three points, before saves from Brendan Cummins and good defensive work from the full back line ensured Tipperary got over the line by two points, 3–18 to 1–22.

 On 12 July 2009, Tipperary defeated Waterford by 4–14 to 2–16 in the Munster Final at Semple Stadium.
 Waterford scored 1–2 to 0–1 in the opening few minutes, but Tipp battled back with goals from Seamus Callinan, Eoin Kelly and Lar Corbett gave Tipp a 3–10 to 2–4 advantage at half time.
 Tipp started the second half by scoring a fourth goal through Lar Corbett to give Tipperary an 11-point lead.
 Tipperary had a lead of 8 points until the 63rd minute, then Waterford fought back, but Tipperary held out to win by four points and claim their second Munster hurling title in a row.